 Educational Administration, Curriculum, and Supervision (EACS) Master's, Doctoral & Certification Programs

-The EACS Program offers a Master's, certification (principal and superintendent) and Doctoral programs (Ed.D. and Ph.D.) to provide preparation for leadership positions in elementary and secondary school systems, district-level positions, administrative roles in government, researcher roles in policy and advocacy centers, and scholarly positions in colleges and universities.
+The EACS Program offers a Master's (online and on-campus), certification (principal and superintendent) and Doctoral programs (Ed.D. and Ph.D.) to provide preparation for leadership positions in elementary and secondary school systems, district-level positions, administrative roles in government, researcher roles in policy and advocacy centers, and scholarly positions in colleges and universities.
 The EACS faculty is comprised of scholars and practitioners who have experience and understand issues facing schools and districts, and are committed to providing an enriched curriculum to equip educational leaders with the habits of mind, habits of hand, and habits of heart that are needed to develop stewards of the discipline (as termed by the Carnegie Foundation).
 The diverse selection of elective courses provides for shaping the individual's degree program according to their professional interests at both the doctoral and master's levels.
 Program offerings are located on both the Norman and Tulsa campuses.

 Educational Studies (EDS) Master's & Doctoral Programs